INTERNSHIP OPPORTUNITIES

 Journey’s End Refugee Services (JERS) is a non-profit refugee resettlement agency and immigration legal service provider.
 JERS is partnering with the Human Rights Institute in providing internship opportunities to students.
 Interns will work directly with immigration attorneys in JERS’ downtown Binghamton office to provide free legal assistance to income eligible immigrants in the Southern Tier region.
 Students will receive training on the U.S. immigration process, asylum law, protections for unaccompanied minors, removal proceeding defense, along with immigration protections under the Violence Against Women Act for victims of human trafficking, serious crime, and domestic violence.
 Students will assist attorneys in intakes, meeting with clients, researching country conditions, and preparing humanitarian-based immigration applications.

-• Hours – some flexibility, but ideally approx. 10 hours/week for Fall and a minimum of 20 hours/week in summer (dates are flexible)
+• Hours – some flexibility, but ideally approx. 10 hours/week for Fall or Spring and a minimum of 20 hours/week in summer (dates are flexible)

 • Unpaid